A stableness of resistance model for nonresponse adjustment with callback data: Preliminaries and Challenges to Identification

 \end{example} Hereafter, we let $\logit x = \log\{x/(1-x)\}$ be the logit transformation of $x$ and $\expit x = \exp(x)/\{1+\exp(x)\}$ its inverse.
-Example \ref{example:1} is a very restrictive model: the propensity score for each callback follows a linear (in parameters) logistic model and the effects of both the covariate $X$ and the outcome $Y$ do not vary across call attempts. \cite{daniels2015pattern} mention an identification result that allows for call-specific coefficients of $X$ but requires constant coefficients of $Y$ across all call attempts without providing a formal proof. \cite{guan2018semiparametric} relax the common slope assumption by only requiring $\alpha_{11}=\alpha_{21}$ and $\gamma_1=\gamma_{2}$.
+Example \ref{example:1} is a restrictive model: the propensity score for each callback follows a linear (in parameters) logistic model and the effects of both the covariate $X$ and the outcome $Y$ do not vary across call attempts. \cite{daniels2015pattern} mention an identification result that allows for call-specific coefficients of $X$ but requires constant coefficients of $Y$ across all call attempts. \cite{guan2018semiparametric} relax the common slope assumption by only requiring $\alpha_{11}=\alpha_{21}$ and $\gamma_1=\gamma_{2}$.
 This enables identification with only two call attempts, but their identifying strategy based on a meticulous analysis of the logistic model only admits continuous covariates and outcome.
-To unleash the potential of callback data for nonresponse adjustment, it is of great interest to establish identification for other types of models than the linear logistic model.
+In order to make full use of callback data for nonresponse adjustment, it is of great interest to establish identification for other types of models than the linear logistic model.
 So far, however, identification and inference of semiparametric and nonparametric propensity score models with callbacks are not available.